sentclose/sentc-docs/docs/guide/e2ee/user.md

 ## Login

-To log in, you just need to provide the identifier (i.e., username, email, or random number) and the password that was used during registration.
+To log in, you need to provide the identifier (i.e., username, email, or random number) and the password that was used during registration.
 The user will then be logged in to the device associated with the given identifier.

 The password is not sent to the API, so we cannot access or retrieve the user's password.
-This is accomplished by using a password derivation function in the client instead of on the server.
+This is achieved by using a password derivation function in the client instead of on the server.

 If the identifier or the password is incorrect, this function will throw an error.

-The Login function returns an either the user type or data for the mfa validation process.
+The Login function returns either the user type or data for the mfa validation process.

-If you disabled the Mfa in the app options then you can force login to get just the user object back.
+If you disabled the Mfa in the app options, then you can force login to get just the user object back.

 ::: tip
 You can learn more about Multi-factor and how your users can enable it [below](/guide/e2ee/user/#multi-factor-authentication).